Stylesoftware/Hantek-DSO5000-Series-CSV-to-PulseVIew/README.md

 The input file (WaveData50.csv) shows timebase=40000000(ps), this doesn't make sense to me.

 ### To do
-1. Create a 2 channel CSV from the hantek.
-2. Detect and convert a second channel.
-3. Auto detect TIME_SCALE & TIME_MULTIPLER by looking at the time intervals from the input CSV file.
+Auto detect TIME_SCALE & TIME_MULTIPLER by looking at the time intervals from the input CSV file.
-4. Add input, output and voltage options to command line, removing all hardcoded options.